-To edit an HTML block, click the icon in the Admin Toolbar at the bottom of the page where the block has been placed.
-Next, move your cursor over the (Block Fly-out) toolbar and select the (Edit) button.
+To edit the HTML, click the icon in the Admin Toolbar at the bottom of the page.
+Next, place your cursor over the (Block Fly-out) toolbar and select the (Edit) button.
 This will bring up the edit modal (shown below).
 This modal allows you to edit the contents of the HTML.
 You can also set a date range that the content is valid for.
 This is great for adding date-sensitive messages.
 The content will be displayed until, but not on, the second date.